 It is the co-employment model existing between PEOs and client businesses that differentiate them from such similar entities as administrative services organizations (ASO), HR outsourcing entities, HR consultant firms or employee leasing companies.

 Moreover, in this type of partnership, a PEO serves as the “employer of record” for insurance and tax purposes.
-It does not only share the client company’s legal roles and responsibilities but also exercise some level of decision making as regards HR management.
+It does not only share the client company’s legal roles and responsibilities but also exercises some level of decision making as regards HR management.

 What Is a Global PEO?

 A Global PEO also referred to as International PEO is a legal entity and “employer of record” for international employees.

 As an employer of record, the International PEO is legally liable for the employees it employs in a particular country.

 Instead of launching a subsidiary or an umbrella company overseas, a foreign organization’s life will be greatly simplified by acquiring the services of a Global PEO to act as the employer of record.

 As the term suggests, rather than the client company, it is the International PEO which legally employs the staff in the country where the client wants to expand its business.
 In turn, the client company directly transacts with the Global PEO.